A1taxi-Hosur/taxibook-backend/replit.md

 A1 Call Taxi is a comprehensive taxi booking platform for the Indian market, providing backend APIs for customer bookings, driver management, and admin operations.
 It includes a full admin dashboard and manages the entire ride lifecycle with real-time status tracking.
 The project aims to deliver a robust and scalable solution for the on-demand taxi service industry.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Documentation: Keep only replit.md in root, move all other docs to docs/ folder
+- Testing approach: Implement changes directly for quick validation

-## Recent Critical Issues - RESOLVED (2025-08-07)
+## Recent Critical Issues - IN PROGRESS (2025-08-08)
 - ✅ **JWT Authentication Migration Complete** - Successfully migrated from session-based to JWT token-based authentication
 - ✅ **Content-Type Issue Fixed** - Enhanced JSON parsing handles Chrome's missing Content-Type header and Firefox's proper headers
 - ✅ **Login/Logout JWT Protected** - Both endpoints now use JWT tokens with 7-day expiration